MaxiKen/new/standardization_prompt.md

 - occasion of revelation
 - theological reasoning
 - legal reasoning
-- linguistic explanation
+- linguistic explanation where genuinely useful
-- contextual relationships between verses
+- relationships between surrounding verses
 - explanations of scholarly disagreements
 - practical implications
 - logical analysis
 - relatable examples
 - clarification of difficult concepts
-- implications that follow from the verse
+- implications arising from the verse
-- connections to other established Islamic principles
+- connections to established Islamic principles
 - verified supporting evidence

-The additional material must be relevant and accurate.
+Additional material must be relevant and accurate.

-Do not add content merely to increase word count.
+Never add material merely to increase word count.

-The goal is:

-«Verified source knowledge + additional verified research + independent reasoning + original exposition = substantially richer commentary.»

 ---

-5. Do Not Programmatically Transform Commentary
+5. No Programmatic Transformation of Commentary

-Do not use scripts, automated rewriting, search-and-replace, bulk restructuring, or other programmatic methods to transform existing commentary into the new commentary.
+Do not use scripts, automated rewriting, search-and-replace, bulk paraphrasing, or other programmatic techniques to transform existing commentary.

-Programming may be used for administrative tasks such as:
+Programming may be used for administrative and quality-control operations, including:

-- creating individual verse files
+- creating verse files
-- checking file names
+- checking filenames
 - checking verse order
 - counting words
 - counting headings
-- merging completed individual verse files
-- checking for missing or duplicated verses
+- checking for missing verses
+- checking for duplicate verses
+- merging completed verse files
-- performing final statistical analysis
+- performing statistical analysis
+- auditing the completed files

-But programming must not be used as a substitute for writing the commentary.
+Programming must never substitute for writing the commentary.

-The actual commentary must be generated as original prose, verse by verse.
+The actual commentary must be independently generated verse by verse.

-Do not take existing paragraphs and programmatically rearrange, expand, paraphrase, or restructure them.

 ---

-6. Start From the Verified Knowledge, Not the Existing Structure

-When beginning each verse, do not first ask:

-«"How can I modify the existing commentary for this verse?"»

-Instead ask:

-«"What does the verified source material establish about this verse, what additional reliable evidence is available, what are the important questions surrounding it, and how can I explain all of this clearly and deeply?"»

-Then independently construct the commentary.

-The structure should emerge from the content and meaning of the verse, while still following the overall quality standard established by "new/007.md".

----

-7. Mandatory Individual Verse Files
+6. Mandatory Individual Verse Files

-Every verse must be generated as a separate file.
+Every verse must have its own file.

 For example: